DaviGusstschenko/Data_Analysis_Costumer_Behavior/README.md

 - Subscribed and repeat customers contribute disproportionately to total revenue.

-The full dashboard for you to look: [[Customer_Behavior_Dashboard.png](https://github.com/DaviGusstschenko/Data_Analysis_Costumer_Behavior/blob/main/Customer_Behavior_Dashboard.png)]
+The full dashboard for you to look: [[Customer_Behavior_Dashboard.png](https://github.com/DaviGusstschenko/Data_Analysis_Costumer_Behavior/blob/main/Customer_Behavior_Dashboard.png)] or you can just download it the complete Bi Dashboard in the beginning of the "README.md" page

 ## Insights Deep Dive